 - 14 Humanities and Geography credits (History, Geography, Psychology and Philosophy)

-A student gains one credit for each weekly period per quarter.
+A student gains two credits for each weekly period per semester.

 The total amount of credits a student needs for the admission to the matura is 84.

 The following table shows how many credits are required in each subject to meet the requirements for the oral final exam (mündliche Reifeprüfung).

 Required Credits for the oral matura exam in each subject

 |Summe an Credits für eine mündliche Reifeprüfung||24||36||36||36||36||22||20||36||16||16||28||16||18||24|

 Booking the right courses is important.
 Personal interests and talents, future needs (higher education and career) and the legal requirements for the final exam (Reifeprüfung) all must be taken into consideration.
 To help them with their choice, students are assigned to a tutor (a member of staff who is well acquainted with the system) with whom they can discuss their plans before booking their courses.